MicrosoftDocs/visualstudio-docs/docs/modeling/customizing-presentation-on-the-diagram.md

 ms.workload:
   - "multiple"
 ---
-# Customizing Presentation on the Diagram
+# Customize presentation on the diagram

 The diagram is the main presentation area of a domain-specific language designer.
 Usually, users will use the diagram to construct their models.
-You can customize the diagram as described in the following topics.
+You can customize the diagram as described in the following articles:

 - [Defining Shapes and Connectors](../modeling/defining-shapes-and-connectors.md)